 Resource tracking involves monitoring the work that individual resources complete over the course of a project.
-This knowledge can help you gain a more accurate idea of how to allocate resources during the planning stage.
+This content can help you gain a more accurate idea of how to allocate resources during the planning stage.

 There are many benefits to combining resource tracking timesheets with your PPM software or resource management tool.
 By including digital forms which employees fill in and are directly loaded into your tool, you can match up timesheets with your original plans: